UK aid cuts will be “devastating” for world’s most vulnerable children

 Nineteen-year-old Harper is looking forward to a bright future, but it wasn’t always this way.

-Not long ago, she was going through a really tough time.
-Harper was struggling with her mental health and spent long hours near railway tracks, feeling overwhelmed and unsure where to turn.
+Not long ago, she was going through a very tough time and was struggling with her mental health.
+Overwhelmed and not knowing where to turn, she was spending long hours near railway tracks.

 When she met Railway Children, things started to change.
 With the right support, Harper found a way forward and started building the life she wanted.